victorpoughon/torchlensmaker/roadmap.md

 * focal length changes if you flip a plano convex lens (contrary to what textbook says)

 ## Various stuff

+* per parameter learning rate adapted to parameter scale
+    * example: one parabola coefficient, one distance

 *  more tests:
     lens maker equation